Mulloo/rock_paper_scissors_lizard_spock/readme.md

 # Rock Paper Scissors Lizard Spock

 Rock Paper Scissors Lizard Spock is a game just like Rock Paper Scissors but with added choices.
 This game was popularized by the TV show The Big Bang Theory.
+This is a website where you can learn to play the game against a computer.

+You can find the site here [Rock Paper Scissors Lizard Spock](https://mulloo.github.io/rock_paper_scissors_lizard_spock/)

 ## Features